walkerjameschris/walkerjameschris.github.io/_posts/2024-04-04-random-numbers.md

 It turns out that as long as we can generate random numbers between 0 and 1, we can transform them to any reasonable distribution via the inverse transform theorem (this is something I might discuss in a future post).
-However, for now lets focus on random numbers between 0 and 1.
+However, for now let's focus on random numbers between 0 and 1.

 The most common random number generator is called the linear congruential generator or LCG.
 This class of generators has the following form (where U is